mcchow/BooksellingReactGo/README.md

 what is looking for in this code:<br>

-1. Does it work<br>
+1. Does it work

-2. Clean, well-organized, easy to read code<br>
+2. Clean, well-organized, easy to read code

-3. Well thought-out architectural decisions that scale and are performant<br>
+3. Well thought-out architectural decisions that scale and are performant

-4. Bonus points for writing tests<br>
+4. Bonus points for writing tests

 Here is my Design:<br>
 This is a book storage that store different books record for each owner<br>